About Pan Atlantic

 Donni Mize, Regional Director

-Donni lives in Middle Tennessee and loves being a Tennessean but also has roots in Iowa and Missouri.
+Donni lives in middle Tennessee and loves being a Tennessean but also has roots in Iowa and Missouri.
 She was born in Iowa but left to attend college and play basketball in Missouri where she met her husband.
 They raised their kids in Missouri until they moved to Murfreesboro, TN in 2014.
-Donni is newer to the international exchange world, starting in 2018 as a Regional Director with CIEE and hosting their first exchange student from Italy, but she has always loved learning about different cultures and traveling.
+Donni is newer to the international exchange world, starting in 2018 as a regional director with CIEE and hosting their first exchange student from Italy, but she has always loved learning about different cultures and traveling.
 She came from a sales background where she is no stranger to networking and building rapport quickly with people from various backgrounds.
 Her values of excellent customer service and building employee relationships quickly transferred into the high school exchange field.
-When Donni has free time she enjoys gardening, crafts, volunteering at church and as the State Coordinator for My Faith Votes.
+When Donni has free time she enjoys gardening, crafts, volunteering at church and as the state coordinator for My Faith Votes.
 Her passion with high school exchange is seeing the lifelong connections between the families and students and knowing a better understanding between cultures is being fostered.

 Hillary Harris, Regional Director

-Megan Nichols, Field Support Coordinator
+Megan Nichols, Senior Operations Coordinator

 Megan is a Kansas girl transplanted to the wonderful state of Missouri!
 Although reluctant to make the move initially, she can’t imagine life outside of the Show Me State!
 Megan was homeschooled most of her academic journey until attending college where she studied Floriculture and Horticulture Design.
 It didn’t take long to realize that though she enjoyed the creative outlet of floral arrangements, she didn’t see herself making it a career.
 After a few years of working various jobs gaining experience, she was hired as the Assistant to the CEO at a local ministry/nonprofit in Missouri.
 It was during her time with this organization that she found her true niche: administrative work.
 Megan spent the next four years honing her new-found love of spreadsheets, project management, event planning, and learning all the ins and outs of being an admin.
 Yep, she really does weirdly enjoy it all!
 As her time with the ministry came to an end, she started exploring other opportunities and came across an opening at Pan Atlantic Foundation that was in need of a Megan-sized filling!
 When she’s not giddily tracking data on spreadsheets or crafting social media graphics for our students, you can find her eating tacos, thrifting with her mom and sister, playing board games with her son, watching reruns of her favorite shows, or inhaling iced coffee.
 She’s left-handed, quick-witted, can wiggle her ears, and creating elaborate Halloween costumes for her son is her superpower!

-Cara Ricciardi, Program Coordinator
+Cara Ricciardi, Senior Operations Coordinator

 Growing up in the Portland area, Cara is a proud Mainer and loves to explore its natural wonders.
 Cara has a love for traveling and has visited nine countries with her friends, family, and volunteers from all over the world.
 In 2019, Cara spent a month in Tanzania volunteering as an English teacher at a local private school called The Nice School.
 Since then, she now sponsors one of her students to continue their education and has led multiple fundraisers for the Nice School.
 Her favorite traveling story is when she camped out in the Serengeti with lions, buffalo, and hyenas outside her tent!
 After graduating from the University of Vermont with a degree in community and international development, Cara worked for ECHO, the Leahy Center of Lake Champlain in Burlington, Vermont, as their community outreach and development intern.
 She developed a strong passion for making a difference in the community through fundraising and leading outreach efforts to support ECHO’s educational outreach programs.
 In her free time, you can find Cara in her favorite Portland thrift stores, caring for her 40 houseplants, or making her favorite pasta dishes!
 Cara is excited to further her career in international exchange and ensure every student feels supported and has a life-changing experience.